Jared Y. Sanders Jr.: Louisiana politics

 He was elected as a Democrat to the Louisiana House of Representatives and served there from 1928 to 1932, when he was elected to the Louisiana Senate.
 During his time in the state legislature, Sanders gained a reputation as a leading opponent to the policies of Louisiana’s powerful political leader Huey Long.

 Congress

-Upon the death of incumbent U.S. Congressman Bolivar E. Kemp, Sanders ran for a seat in the U.S. House of Representatives.
+Upon the death of incumbent U.S. Congressman Bolivar E. Kemp a special election was held on December 5, 1933, with Kemp's wife Lallie Kemp winning uncontested.
+The legality of the election was disputed, as Louisiana state law required a 10 day notice period for any special election which had not been followed, and an unofficial election was held by citizens of the district which Sanders won.
+The House of Representatives annulled the election on January 29, 1934.

-Sanders won election to the U.S. House and took his seat on May 1, 1934.
+Sanders won the subsequent special election to the U.S. House without contest and took his seat on May 1, 1934.
 Representing Louisiana’s Sixth Congressional District, he was re-elected in the 1934 general election.
 In 1936, he was defeated in the Democratic primary by John K. Griffith.
 Sanders returned to the practice of law but remained active in politics, serving as a delegate at the Democratic National Conventions in 1940 and 1944.

 In 1940, Sanders ran again for the 6th District House seat, serving one additional term from 1941 to 1943.
 In 1942, was again defeated in the Democratic primary, this time by James H. Morrison, and returned to private law practice in Baton Rouge.